Schedule

 Paul Krogmeier, postdoctoral fellow, will give a guest lecture.
 Some papers:

-- Synthesizing DSLs for Few-shot Learning (OOPSLA’25) (PDF).
+- Reading of the day: Synthesizing DSLs for Few-shot Learning (OOPSLA’25) (PDF).

 - Synthesizing Axiomatizations using Logic Learning (OOPSLA’22) (PDF).